Chemical depilatory

 Chemical depilatories contain 5–6% calcium thioglycolate in a cream base (to avoid runoff).
 Calcium hydroxide or strontium hydroxide maintain a pH of about 12.
 Hair destruction requires about 10 minutes.
 Depilation is followed by careful rinsing with water, and various conditioners are applied to restore the skin's pH to normal.
 Depilation does not destroy the dermal papilla, and the hair grows back.

 Chemical depilatories are available in gel, cream, lotion, aerosol, roll-on, and powder forms.
 Common brands include Nair, Magic Shave, and Veet.

-Chemical depilatories are indicated in the treatment of hirsutism in polycystic ovary syndrome.
+Chemical depilatories are indicated in the treatment of hirsutism in polyendocrine metabolic ovarian syndrome.

 Depilatory ointments, or plasters, were known to Greek and Roman authors as psilothrum.
 In Jewish lore, King Solomon is said to have discovered a chemical depilatory made from a mixture of lime and water and orpiment (arsenic trisulfide).